 - Describe the features of the surf environment.

-- Demonstrate knowledge of effective scanning techniques and victim identification.
+- Demonstrate knowledge of effective scanning techniques and patient identification.

 - Communicate using a two-way radio.